insanj/CloseAll/README.md

 # CloseAll

 Close all tabs in Safari.
-Hold on any tab's close button (X), or tug it to the right, to close all tabs.
+Hold on any tab's close button (X) to close all of them.

 ## [License](LICENSE.md)